-Kait Weber received her early dance training at The Dance Center, the official school of the Brandywine Ballet.
+Kait Weber received her early dance training at The Dance Center, the official school of the Brandywine Ballet, where she studied under Cherie Noble, Nana Badrena, Patricia Brown, and Martha Chamberlain.
 She went on to train at the Washington Ballet, Pennsylvania Governor’s School for the Arts, and Wilmington Academy of Dance.
-Kait is a graduate of Towson University where she earned her BA in Mass Communications as well as pursued the Dance Performance major, graduating Cum Laude.
+Kait is a graduate of Towson University, where she earned her BA in Mass Communications and pursued the Dance Performance major, graduating Cum Laude.
 While an honors scholarship recipient at Towson, she performed with the Towson University Dance Company and performed lead roles in the Nutcracker as well as several other classical and contemporary works.
-She also performed with the Baltimore Ballet in various productions and taught ballet, modern and jazz at the school for five years.
-Kait joined DCM and Ballet Chesapeake in 2010.
+She also performed with the Baltimore Ballet in various productions and taught ballet, modern, and jazz at the school for five years.

 Diane Brown studied ballet as a child at the Ellen Price Eckhardt Ballet School.
 In 1983 she began teaching ballet and creative movement for the Jarrettsville Recreation Council.
 She studied modern dance at the Baltimore County Gifted and Talented Camp under Leslie Weiss Timos.
 And studied jazz and tap at the Wally Saunders Dance School.
 While there she also studied ballet with Edward Stewart and Barbara Miller.
 She was asked to join the Wally Saunders Dance Company in 1982, and performed with them through 1984.
 Miss Diane entered Towson State University in the fall of 1983 on a dance scholarship and performed with the Towson State University Dance Company While a dance major at Towson, she studied ballet with Edward Stewart, Camille Izard, and Helene Brezeale.
 She studied modern with Andrea Lewis and Dottie Fried, and jazz with Patty Corday.
 Following knee surgery, she switched her major and received a bachelor’s degree in Health Science with a minor in Psychology in 1988.
 Her course work included anatomy and physiology, early childhood development, and program planning.
 In addition to her career as a health and wellness counselor, she taught ballet, jazz and creative movement at Harford Dance Center before joining the Dance Conservatory staff in 2000.